swift-networking

 ๐Ÿคฟ Deep Dive

-If we consider that when a client makes a network request, it is essentially a function: (Request) async throws -> Response, which can be represented through a protocol called NetworkingComponent.
+If we consider that when a client makes a network request, it is essentially a function: (Request) async throws -> Response, which is represented through a protocol called NetworkingComponent.
 We can provide a conformance to this protocol on URLSession, and use it make network requests.
 However, before the request is given to URLSession there is opportunity to transform it further, perhaps it needs to be modified, or we wish to collect metrics, or maybe even return the Response from another system.

 Taking this concept a bit further, we can consider a chain of components,